Negronii/MyNotes/back-end/Spring.md

 }
 ```

-Inside components, if we want the object to be not null and valid, we can use
+To require a request body to be non-null and valid:

 ```java
 public void addPerson(@Valid @NonNull @RequestBody Person person) {